jcpny1/jcpny1.github.io/_posts/2018-04-06-javascript_feature_test_with_rspec.markdown

 RSpec is able to run what it needs to test Ruby code.
 To test front-end functionality (with a browser), you need to have a web server running.
 Locally, I was able to do an `npm start` before running RSpec so the feature test would have something with which to handle URL requests.
-On Travis, the Travis config file must perform this task.
+With Travis CI, the Travis config file must perform this task.

 ```
 env: